raypigott/GangOfFourPatterns/README.md

-# Gang Of Four Patterns
+# Gang Of Four Patterns - sadly these links no longer work :(

 Mario Fusco's Functional Java to C#